 Search your heart, do you find yourself being fearful and afraid?
 Scripture commands Christians to not be fearful and afraid.
 "Do not fear" is a phrase found throughout the word of God.
 One must decide not to be afraid, then accompany that decision by action.
 We must adopt an attitude of the mind to remain firm despite doubt, a stance immovable in God.
 I will not be afraid.
 How is that accomplished?
-Well, I think you will find it impossible to simply rip fear out of your stream of thoughts, for you see ripping anything out of your thought stream without replacing it, will cause disruption, a hole if you will.
-The enemy and our own flesh will simply fill the hole with more fear and we will continue to be fearful and afraid.
+Well, I think you will find it impossible to simply rip fear out of your stream of thoughts, for you see ripping anything out of your thought stream without replacing it, will cause disruption, a "hole" if you will.
+The enemy and our own flesh will simply fill the hole with another fear or revisit the same fear from another place and we will continue to be fearful and afraid.

 Learning The Fear Of The Lord

 Fear is a natural response in humans to prepare them to protect themselves from danger (fight) or prepare them to flee from the danger (flight).
 It was created originally for our protection.
 It was not meant to be used for evil, not meant to be a tool of the flesh, to be sin.
 Fear has become something that is used by the devil and by which we baby our flesh.
 We all succumb to fear, from time to time, but the more we fear the Lord our God, the less we fear anything else.
 We need to look at how one learns the fear of the Lord and begin to make it a very real part of our life.